Hugo-COLLIN/SaveMyPhind-conversation-exporter/src/assets/updateNotes.md

 ⨠ Some UI progress
 Tried to improve the Phind global UI (hard but needed!).
 Plus, extension compenents are better integrated in the Phind interface.

+⨠ Other changes under the hood
+Some code refactoring, bugs solved and quirky improvements...
+You know, the usual stuff.

 # v1.8.4
 ⨠ Now inside the Phind interface!